This article also applies to the following legacy products:

 Now that we have the correct shape for the breakfast bar, we are ready to change the radius end and standard cabinets so that only their countertops are displayed, instead of the cabinet as a whole.

-1. Select the Left Radius End cabinet and click Open Object to display the Base Cabinet Specification dialog.
+- Using the Select Objects Tool Select the Left Radius End cabinet and click Open Object Tool Select the Left Radius End cabinet and click Open Object to display the Base Cabinet Specification dialog. to display the Base Cabinet Specification dialog.

 This means the Floor to Bottom will have a value of 34 1/2" to achieve a Floor to Top height of 36".

-6. Create a Full Camera view to see the results.
+- Go to 3D> Create Camera View> Full Camera view to see the results. view to see the results.